 Natural Bed Bug Control

 Trying to get rid of a bed bug infestation naturally may seem like a huge challenge with the popularity of harsh and toxic chemicals in today’s society.
 It makes sense that people are seeking safer alternatives to eradicate bed bugs.
 However, there are more effective options to deal with infestations naturally rather than using ineffective neem oil.
 One of the best examples is using heat treatment.
-Heat treatment is not only 100% Eco-Friendly and Chemical-Free, but also very effective in the eradication of bed bug infestations in people’s homes.
+Heat treatment is not only 100% Eco-Friendly and Non-Chemical, but also very effective in the eradication of bed bug infestations in people’s homes.
 Heat treatment is proven to eliminate all eggs, nymphs, and adults within a day of the treatment.

 If you are trying to find a more effective natural alternative to harsh chemicals for the eradication of your bed bug infestation, it is worth giving Bed Bug BBQ’s heat treatment a try.
-Our bed bug heat treatments are 100% eco-friendly with NO pesticides or chemicals.
+Our bed bug heat treatments contain NO pesticides or chemicals.
 However, unlike most other natural bed bug control alternatives, our heat treatment is proven to be effective in killing bed bugs.
 You can call us at (216) 221- 1227 or contact us through our website for a FREE inspection today!